 We can simply check if the set $\tau(\hat \Theta_{n,\alpha})$ and $\tau_0$ intersects or not to decide if we can reject the null hypothesis.
-This controls the type-1 error asymptotically.
+This controls the type-I error asymptotically.

-Although $\hat \Theta_{n,\alpha}$ is valid regardless of the number $M$, it is computationally intractable to describe this set.
+Although $\hat \Theta_{n,\alpha}$ is valid regardless of the number $M$, it is often very conservative and computationally intractable.
 When $\hat{\theta}_{n,M}$ is not $\hat{\theta}_{MLE}$, the set $\hat \Theta_{n,\alpha}$ is often non-concave and composed of many disjoint regions, each of which corresponds to a local mode of $\hat{L}_n$ with a likelihood value greater than $\hat{\theta}_{n,M}$.
 See the left panel of Figure~\ref{fig::CI_test} for an illustration.
-What's worse, we do not know the location of other regions because they correspond to the local modes whose basins of attraction contain no initial point when we apply the gradient ascent method.
+Moreover, we do not know the exact locations of other regions because they correspond to the local modes whose basins of attraction contain no initial points when we apply the gradient ascent method.

 \begin{remark} Although the number $M$ does not affect the coverage of $\hat \Theta_{n,\alpha}$, it does affect the size of $\hat \Theta_{n,\alpha}$.
 The higher log-likelihood value of the estimator $\hat{\theta}_{n,M}$, the smaller $\hat \Theta_{n,\alpha}$.
 This is because the CI includes all parameters whose likelihood values are greater than or equal to $\hat{L}_n(\hat{\theta}_{n,M}) - \frac{1}{2n}\zeta_{d,1-\alpha}$.
 Thus, increasing $M$ does improve the CI, but not in the sense of coverage.
 This is a distinct feature compared to the bootstrap or normal CIs. \end{remark}